 The Event Notification is used by the PCF to report one or several observed application session context events to the NF service consumer that has subscribed to such notifications, via the Events Subscription sub-resource for explicit subscriptions or, via the UDR for implicit subscriptions.

-NOTE: The "callbacks" definition for the "eventNotification" in the OpenAPI description in Annex A.2 is used for the definition of the notification request also when the notification is triggered without an explicit subscription to events.
+NOTE: The "callbacks" definition for the "eventNotification" in the OpenAPI description in Annex A.2 is used for the definition of the notification request also when the notification is triggered without an explicit subscription to events (e.g., clause 4.2.5.29).

 * * * * Next changes * * * *